DUNE/p3s/README.md

 # ProtoDUNE Prompt Processing System (p3s)
 ## Design Paper
-Supporting documents and an outline of the actual design can be found in the FNAL DocDB 1861 (authorization required for access).
+Supporting documents and an outline of the design can be found in the FNAL DocDB 1861 (authorization required for access).

-## Intro
+## Motivation
 The p3s is the computing platform for protoDUNE to support Data Quality Management (DQM).
 Its requirements and mode of operation are different from a typical production system in the following:
 * there are stringent ETA requirements for processing jobs since for DQM purposes